Greek Salad Dressing

 Ways to Use Greek Dressing

-• Marinade: this is a terrific marinade for chicken and pork.
+• Marinade: This is a terrific marinade for chicken and pork.
 The lemon juice and red wine vinegar help to tenderize the meat.
 It adds tons of flavor before tossing the protein on the grill, in a pan, or in the oven.

-• Pasta Salad: Make a Greek style pasta salad by combining cooked pasta, cucumbers, tomatoes, olives, green peppers, feta, and a double batch of this dressing.
+• Pasta Salad: Make a Greek-style pasta salad by combining cooked pasta, cucumbers, tomatoes, olives, green peppers, feta, and a double batch of this dressing.
 Add some sliced pepperoncinis if you like things slightly spicy.

-• Pizzas: Combine the flavors or pizza and Greek salad by topping a traditional pizza crust with a thin layer of melted cheese and then a big pile of Greek salad tossed with this dressing.
+• Pizzas: Combine the flavors of pizza and Greek salad by topping a traditional pizza crust with a thin layer of melted cheese and then a big pile of Greek salad tossed with this dressing.
 The perfect summer meal.

 • Vegetables: Make some grilled or roasted vegetables and drizzle this on top right before serving.
 You can also marinate the vegetables in the dressing before cooking.